 There's a lookout tower atop Beech Mountain, and a park campground is down near the peninsula's southern tip at Seawall.

 Hiking, Biking Horseback Riding

-Throughout the park are 100 miles (161 km) of hiking trails (maps sold at park headquarters), and lots of unpaved "carriage roads" good for bike trips or horseback riding (horses can be rented in the park).
+Throughout the park are 100 miles (161 km) of hiking trails (maps are sold online and at locations in the park), and 45 miles (72 km) of well-engineered crushed-stone carriage roads good for hiking, bicycles, or horseback riding (horses can be rented in the park).

 Seal Harbor Beach

 The beach at Seal Harbor is very fine, and open to the public for free.
 It is one of Mount Desert Island's poshest summer resorts, with all sorts of famous and wealthy people inhabiting the big houses secluded along the forested streets of the village.
 Park in the lot across the street.

 A visit to Acadia National Park wouldn't be complete without tea and popovers at the Jordan House (tel 207-276-3116).
 A tradition for almost 100 years, the restaurant serves lunch on the porch from 11:30 am to 2:30 pm, afternoon tea on the lawn from 2:30 to 5:30 pm, and dinner by the fireside from 5:30 to 9 pm.

 You can get snacks and beverages on the overlook throughout the day from 9 am to 6 pm.
 Whether you dine or not, you are invited to stroll around the gardens and spacious grounds; the view of the lake and mountains from the lawn is stunning.
 Open late May to late October.